Best Espresso Machines for Home Use.

 Milk Texturing: Style & Plus – Panarello wand.
 Barista – pro steam wand.
 Milk – cappuccinatore.
 Prestige – milk carafe.

-Controls: Colour display with modest buttons and dials
+Controls: Colour display with humble buttons and dials

-Coffees – Style, Plus & Barista: One-touch Espresso coffee, lungo, coffee, Americano – all other drinks manually
+Coffees – Style, Plus & Barista: One-touch Espresso, lungo, coffee, Americano – all other drinks manually

 My Observations:

-The Cadorna is an very clever new range of bean to cup espresso machines from Gaggia, the main feature separating this from other Gaggia machines being the drinks personalisation with four programmable personalised user settings.
+The Cadorna is a really clever new range of bean to cup espresso coffee machines from Gaggia, the main feature separating this from other Gaggia machines being the drinks personalisation with four programmable personalised user settings.

 This suggests everyone utilizing the machine (up to 4 users) can have their name set up as a user, with their coffees set up exactly how they like them, including strength, how much milk, and temperature.

-So you can continually fine-tune the settings for your latte, for instance, and when you’re happy with that – it’ll be the same each time regardless of who else is using the machine, as long as they don’t prank you by messing with your settings ;-).
+So you can continually tweak the settings for your latte, for instance, and when you’re happy with that – it’ll be the same each time regardless of who else is utilizing the machine, as long as they don’t prank you by messing with your settings ;-).

 There are five versions of the Cadorna.

-The newest version is the Cadorna Barista, which features a pro steam wand – among only a couple of domestic bean to cup machines with a proper steam wand.
+The newest version is the Cadorna Barista, which features a pro steam wand – one of only a couple of domestic bean to cup machines with a proper steam wand.

 The “Milk” version has a cappuccinatore, while “style” and “plus” both have Panarello steam wands, and “prestige” is a milk carafe version.
 Both Milk and Prestige offer one-touch milkies.